-- Review and approve Caregiver Support Service Authorization Forms. - Track county-based expenditures of service. - Return a submitted form to the agency for more information if the form has errors or omissions or if a question exists about the content of the form. - Obtain letters of agreement from the selected respite providers.
+- Review and approve Caregiver Support Service Authorization Forms. - Track county-based expenditures of service. - Return the submitted form to the agency for more information if the form has errors or omissions or if a question exists about the content of the form. - Obtain letters of agreement from the selected respite providers. - Send a letter of confirmation to the respite provider, with a copy to the caregiver and the designated local agency.

-- Send a letter of confirmation to the respite provider, with a copy to the caregiver and the designated local agency. - Reimburse the respite provider for services rendered. - Follow-up with providers if questions exist about payment requests or services rendered. - Send the caregiver a satisfaction survey and request for a donation.
+- Reimburse the respite provider for services rendered. - Follow-up with providers if questions exist about payment requests or services rendered.